What Happens to Your Medicare if You Move?

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.

 Invitations for application for insurance may be made through QW Insurance Solutions, LLC ("QWIS"), a separate subsidiary of QuoteWizard, LLC ("QuoteWizard"), a LendingTree subsidiary, or through its designated agents, only where licensed and appointed.
-Licensing information for QWIS can be found here.
-QWIS is a non-government licensed health insurance agency.
-Not affiliated with or endorsed by any government agency.
+QWIS is a non-government licensed health insurance agency and is not affiliated with or endorsed by any government agency.
+Find licensing information for QWIS.

 Callers will be directed to a licensed and certified representative of Medicare Supplement insurance and/or Medicare Advantage HMO, HMO SNP, PPO, PPO SNP and PFFS organizations.
 Calls will be routed to a licensed insurance agent who can provide you with further information about the insurance plans offered by one or more nationally recognized insurance companies.
 Each of the organizations they represent has a Medicare contract.
 Enrollment in any plan depends on contract renewal.

-Availability of benefits and plans varies by carrier and location and may be limited to certain times of the year unless you qualify for a Special Enrollment Period.
+Availability of benefits and plans varies by carrier and location and may be limited to certain times of the year, unless you qualify for a Special Enrollment Period.
 We do not offer every plan available in your area.
-Currently we represent 73 organizations which offer 5,110 products in your area.
-Please contact Medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.
+Currently we represent 73 organizations that offer 5,110 products in your area.
+Contact Medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program (SHIP), to get information on all of your options.

 These numbers provided are not specific to your area, but rather represent the number of organizations and the number of products available on a national basis.
 We will connect you with licensed insurance agents who can provide information about the number of organizations they represent and the number of products they offer in your service area.
 Not all plans offer all of these benefits.
 Benefits may vary by carrier and location.
+Limitations and exclusions may apply.

 Medicare has neither reviewed nor endorsed the information contained on this website.
-Medicare evaluates plans based on a 5-star rating system every year.

 MULTIPLAN_QW.VP.WEB_C